SantaUnion/AtomTween/README.md

 * Super lightweight 5KB library, ideal for standard HTML5 banners
 * Simple API
 * Fast and silky smooth CSS animation
-* A plethora of animation properties available including 3D transforms and methods including onStart and onComplete
+* A plethora of animation properties available including 3D transforms and function calls including onStart and onComplete
 * Create complex CSS animation <a href="#sequencing">sequences and loops</a> with minimal code

 ####  Propertes available